The Judiciary System of Pakistan: LEGAL FRAMEWORK

 3. Federal and Provincial Judiciary

-The judiciary in Pakistan is divided into federal and provincial jurisdictions, reflecting the federal structure of the country.
-The federal judicial system handles cases involving national issues, while the provincial courts focus on regional matters.
+The judiciary in Pakistan divides authority into federal and provincial jurisdictions, thereby reflecting the country’s federal structure.
+At the federal level, courts handle national issues, while, at the same time, provincial courts address regional matters.
+Moreover, this division ensures efficiency, as well as a balanced distribution of judicial responsibilities.

 Federal Judiciary